 Summer Streets is an annual celebration of New York City’s most valuable public space—our streets.
-On three consecutive Saturdays in the summer, nearly seven miles of NYC's streets are opened for people to play, walk, bike, and breathe.
+On three consecutive Saturdays in August, nearly seven miles of NYC's streets are opened for people to play, run, walk and bike.
 Summer Streets provides space for healthy recreation and encourages New Yorkers to use more sustainable forms of transportation.
-In 2013, more than 3000,000 people took advantage of the open streets.
+In 2015, nearly 300,000 people took advantage of the open streets.

 Summer Streets is a project of the New York City Department of Transportation.

 NYC DOT thanks the other City agencies and organizations who provide vital support for Summer Streets, including:

 Department of Transportation

 Highway Inspection and Quality Assurance

 Office of Construction Mitigation and Coordination

 Business Integrity Commission

 Department of Buildings

 Department of Consumer Affairs